jclgoodwin/bustimes.org/README.md

     pipenv --python 3.6
     pipenv install --dev

-There are also some JavaScript dependencies: Node.js ones, and some front-end ones installed using Bower.
+There are also some JavaScript dependencies:

+	npm install

 ## Importing data